Anjali-yadav513/delta6-demo/README.md

 # delta6-demo
-This is Demo for Git &amp; Github_1 class
+This is Demo for Git &amp; Github_1 class.